A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Newt Gingrich had gone over?
 This article is part of the "Two Americas" thread.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Two Americas thread.
-Alternate Historian and 1 other(s) like this article.

 In 1943,on this day Newton ("Newt") Leroy McPherson was born in Harrisburg, Pennsylvania.
 He later adopted the surname of his step-father Robert Gingrich, a Union serviceman.

 Gone OverRaised on the Hummelstown military base, he demonstrated a formidable intellect, excelling in history at the University of Pennsylvania before accepting the draft in 1965.
 Unsurprisingly, the stark contrast of governance in theory and practice was mindset-changing.
 In particular his miserable tour of duty on the Federal Zone of Cuba was a transformative experience that profoundly affected his strategic thinking.